emilyp96/Power-BI-Portfolio/README.md

 **Key Questions Answered:**

-Which customers contribute the most to revenue?
+Which customers contribute the most to revenue?<br>
-What are the top-selling products by category?
+What are the top-selling products by category?<br>
-How do monthly sales trends behave across regions?
+How do monthly sales trends behave across regions?<br>
-Which employees drive the highest sales performance?
+Which employees drive the highest sales performance?<br>

 **Dashboard preview:**